 What we’re talking

-A podcast by SYPartners about designing a future that’s made for all of us—and the best in us.
+Designing a future that’s made for all of us—and the best in us.

 Design, at its heart, is an act of service.
 It’s the work of solving problems for the benefit of others.